 Top Facts about the Medical Device Industry in Northeast Indiana

-- Combined, the medical device companies in Northeast Indiana control:
+- There are more than 100 medical device and technology companies in Northeast Indiana.

 Medical Device Talent

-- Indiana is home to more than 2,100 life science companies employing more than 56,000 state residents.
+- Indiana has one of the highest concentrations of life science companies in the U.S., employing more than 59,000 state residents.

 Click here to download a PDF to learn more about doing business in the Orthopedic Capital of the World®.Download PDF